-The stoma itself has no nerve endings and cannot feel.
+The stoma itself has no nerve endings and has no sensation.
 It should never be used for intercourse.

 Impotence

 For some, impotence following surgery can be an issue.
 This is the inability to get or sustain an erection long enough to ejaculate or climax.